MichaelSzczepaniak/TranalyzerPresentation/index.md

 ### There's an app for that...
 Trade Analyzer to the rescue!

-If you enter these setting into TA and click the <b>Run Simulation</b> button
+If you enter these settings into TA and click the <b>Run Simulation</b> button
 <img src="./assets/img/ge_demo-settings.jpg" alt="GE demo settings">
 you'll see the results of your test starting with a $10,000 USD account using an all-in-all-out position management strategy.
 These would be the trades TA would find: